 He’s excited about the award for many reasons—especially because it will allow him more liberty to travel to new places while he is abroad, since the costs of his studies will now be covered.

 Both Jensen and Tyler agree that the College of Engineering has useful tools to help perspective study abroad students.
 Erica advises students to “plan ahead to take advantage of this great opportunity and make an appointment with the Engineering International Programs office.”
-Tyler suggests students apply for as many scholarships as possible, and “when you get stuck or confused with the process, just e-mail or stop by an adviser’s office.”
+Tyler suggests students apply for as many scholarships as possible, and “when you get stuck or confused with the process, just e-mail or stop by an advisor’s office.”

 Jensen plans to study abroad at Swansea University next semester and will return to Iowa State to finish her final year of college where she wants to continue to play an active role within the industrial engineering program.